Krishna Kamal: Plants with unique-looking pretty flowers

 Pests and other problems for Krishna kamal

-If not grown in proper conditions, krishna kamal can be attacked by various fungal pathogens.
+If not grown in proper conditions, Krishna kamal can be attacked by various fungal pathogens.
 Care should be taken to provide them with bright direct sunlight for at least 5 hours a day.
 Maintain the moisture in the soil and the plant.
 Prune away dried leaves and any infected leaves for proper aeration and to prevent the spread of the disease.
 In case of any fungal infection, spray a fungicide or neem oil.

 Pests like aphids and beetles can also attack the plant.
-In case of of mild infestation, manually remove the pests from the plant.
+In case of mild infestation, manually remove the pests from the plant.
 Use a mild pesticide or insecticide to get rid of them.
 Neem oil can also be used.

 Propagation of Krishna kamal

 Cutting is the most common and easiest method used in propagation.
-Take a mature, healthy 6 inch long cutting and dip it in a rooting hormone and plant it in a nutrient rich potting mix.
+Take a mature, healthy 6-inch long cutting and dip it in a rooting hormone and plant it in a nutrient-rich potting mix.
 The roots should start to develop within 4-6 weeks.

-Seeds can also be used for propagation of Krishna kamal.
+Seeds can also be used for the propagation of Krishna kamal.
 Soak the seeds in water for 2-3 days before sowing them in a well draining acidic soil.
 Place the pots in a warm place where they can receive ample amount of sunlight. the seeds should germinate within 3-6 weeks.
 The seedlings can be transplanted to new pots.

 Air layering can also be done to propagate these plants.
 Select a healthy growing part of the plant and remove the leaves from the top part of the stem and bury the stem in the soil.
 Water them regularly.
 The roots will start to develop in a few weeks.
 This can be done in late summer.